 · Numbers of collaborations established

 · Policy and practice outputs

 · Healthcare innovations.

-For Joint Funding Scheme projects completed in 2016/2017 the impact was less strong.
-It is not clear why this was the case because, unlike previous reports, the impact report for these years did not systematically disaggregate data according to each funding scheme.
-However, it is notable that Joint Funding Scheme projects completed in these years were the most productive in terms of presentations at scientific meetings and that collaborations established in these projects led to publication citation scores twice the world average.
+It is notable that Joint Funding Scheme projects completed in 2016/2017 were the most productive in terms of presentations at scientific meetings and that collaborations established in these projects led to publication citation scores twice the world average.

 Thanks to the authors Maura Hiney and Kate O’Keefe